-The definitive, chronological, and up-to-date guide on collecting Uncanny X-Men, Vol. 2 & Vol. 3 comic books via omnibuses, hardcovers, and trade paperback graphic novels.
+The definitive, chronological, and up-to-date guide on collecting X-Men flagship title comic books via omnibuses, hardcovers, and trade paperback graphic novels.
 A part of Crushing Krisis’s Collecting X-Men: A Definitive Guide.
-Last updated April 2016 with titles scheduled for release through December 2016.
+Last updated November 2018 with titles scheduled for release through April 2019.

 In 2011, Marvel ended their longest-running and highest-numbered title when they cancelled Uncanny X-Men, Vol. 1 with #544 to make way for a split in the X-Men between Cyclops and Wolverine.